xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/rest.md

 ```

 This way only one resource would be started (and all resources directly registered in
-application, not as guicey extension).
-All jersey extensions will remain.
+application, not as a Guicey extension).
+All Jersey extensions will remain.

 Or a couple of resources: